JRetza/f2y-spinning-followup/apj_build/reply_to_referee.md

 and a paragraph has been added to sec.
 3.3 that justifies these choices:
-"Figure 5 compares cartoon 90% credible regions in component-mass space of 5 chosen simulated signals (cf. Hannam 2013, Chatziioannou 2015).
-As a consequence of the difficulty of estimating the narrow and nonlinearly correlated credible regions in m1–m2 space, we illustrate the credible regions in m1–m2 space as the projection of a rectangular region in Mc–q space.
-To define the rectangular region we use 90% credible intervals of the 1-D posterior PDFs of Mc and q; for Mc we use the central 90% credible interval (5th to 95th percentile), and for q the upper 90% credible interval (10th to 100th percentile).
-These differing credible intervals were chosen to better summarize the 1-D posterior PDFs, which are typically normal for Mc and skewed toward high values for q (see figure 1)."
+"Figure 5 compares cartoon 90% credible regions in component-mass space of 5 chosen simulated signals (Hannam et al. 2013; Chatziioannou et al. 2015, cf.).
+As a consequence of the difficulty of estimating the narrow and nonlinearly cor- related credible regions in m1–m2 space, we illustrate the cred- ible regions in m1–m2 space as the projection of a rectangular region in Mc–q space.
+To define the rectangular region we use 90% credible intervals of the one-dimensional posterior PDFs of Mc and q; for Mc we use the central 90% credi- ble interval (5th to 95th percentile), and for q the upper 90% credible interval (10th to 100th percentile).
+These differing credible intervals were chosen to better summarize the one- dimensional posterior PDFs, which are typically normal for Mc and skewed toward high values for q (see figure 1)."

 ## Conclusions